 Auchentoshan Three Wood – This was my first bottle from this distillery, and I was very impressed.
 It came as a recommendation from a Scotsman, so I knew it would be good.
 It’s relatively smooth for a single malt with a hint of smokiness.
 At ~ USD 70 per bottle, it’s still reasonable as scotches go.

 Nikka Coffey Malt – This is a Japanese whisky.
 It is also the first distillery in Japan to make whisky, so it has a rich and fascinating history.
 This particular expression is a new release for them, not confused with the Nikka Coffey Grain, which is also good.
 A bottle can be had for ~ USD 60, and it’s excellent.

 Dalmore King Alexander III – There’s no doubt this particular bottle is a splurge.
 Dalmore puts out some great whiskies, so I recommend you try some of their more reasonable expressions before jumping to this one.
 This particular bottle is aged in several different casks giving it a deep ruby color and an extremely smooth flavor.
 So easy to drink, you might have to watch yourself!
 A bottle can be had for ~ USD 235, and it’s exceptional.

 It was fun to discover these new experiences recently, and I really enjoyed these particular bottles.
 If you’re into scotch, I highly recommend you try some of these out.

 The Definitive Whisky Guide

 As much as I’d like to fancy myself a whisky expert, I’m nothing more than an advanced amateur who really enjoys the entire whisky experience.
-If you’re really interested in learning more about how complex and wonderful the world of whisky really is, you should pick up your own copy of the World Atlas of Whisky.
+If you’re interested in learning more about how complex and wonderful the world of whisky is, you should pick up your own copy of the World Atlas of Whisky.